Contains 100% toxins

 THE BARREL BOX

 Between 1965 - 1971, the United States Government produced and used over 20 million gallons of Agent Orange.
-The powder was delivered in barrels with colored stripes around the middle.
+The powder was delivered in barrels.
 While Orange was the most commonly used at that time, the military commissioned numerous chemical warfare properties called ‘rainbow herbicides’.
 Agents Pink, Blue, Orange, Green, Purple, and White were each designed with a specific purpose.
-A colored stripe around the barrel was the only way to distinguish if the barrel was intended for deforestation or the destruction of food crops.
+A colored stripe around the barrel was the only way to distinguish whether the barrel was intended for deforestation, destruction of food crops, to be used as a human deterrent.

 CAN OF DEATH

-Agent Orange was born out of a dichotomy of disgust in my nation’s history and intrigue for new creative ideas that came out of this time.
-The brief was to design a drink product.
-I created a piece that captured my internal war.
+Agent Orange was born out of a dichotomy of disgust in my nation’s history and my love of innovations in art at this time.
+Rebellion, recycling, and rebirth.

 This project is in memory of Professor Robert Sirko.